Alan - Composer & Saxophonist

 Alan has been playing saxophone since the day he heard the beautiful sound of a live saxophone played by the band director in his 5th grade classroom.
 Alan has studied saxophone with Joe Brazil and Bill Smith at the University of Washington, with Denney Goodhew at the Cornish School of music, and piano with Randy Halberstadt.
 Alan has performed locally in many Pacific Northwest clubs and schools, in concert at St. Michelle Winery, and as a guest conductor for Marcus Tsutakawa and the Garfield High School Orchestra.
 He has attended workshops with many jazz luminaries including Joe Henderson, Dexter Gordon, Bud Shank, Cannonball Adderley, Nat Adderley, Grover Washington Jr., Richie Cole, and Stanley Turrentine.

 Alan plays Theo Wanne saxophone mouthpieces and is currently working on a new CD project, The Flight of the Eagle, with pianist Jojo Jose, guitarist John Morton, and Grammy Award winning Bass player and Engineer/Producer, Garey Shelton.
-Alan expects to release the CD in early 2016.
 Stay tuned!

 Alan - Saxophone Insights